Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Conclusion

 \section{Conclusion}

-The increasing need for visualization recommendation systems (VRS) is due to a proliferation of daily data and a shortage of data analysts, which has led to growing interest in the field.
-To the best of our knowledge, this is the first systematic survey on VRS.
-In our study, we aimed to provide a comprehensive overview of the current state of VRS and its potential for real-world applications.
+The need for VRSs is a consequence of the proliferation of daily data and a shortage of data analysts, which has led to growing interest in the field.
+To the best of our knowledge, this is the first systematic survey on Agnostic VRSs (A-VRSs) are a type of visual recommenders with the ambitious goal of learning to mimic human visual analysts in discovering insightful visualizations from data without the help of human-provided constraints and/or rules.
+In our study, we aimed to provide a comprehensive overview of the current state of these systems and their potential for real-world applications.

-We began by conducting a thorough review of the literature to establish a uniform definition of VRS.
-Then, we analyzed the specific constraints and effectiveness measurements that are central to VRS, highlighting the importance of factors such as interpretability, the ability to learn multiple constraint types, and the definition of appropriate evaluation metrics to rank recommended visualizations.
-Through our analysis, we identified several open challenges that may impede the widespread adoption of VRS in real-world complex scenarios.
-Furthermore, we also provided guidance for future research to address these challenges and further advance the field of VRS.
+We began by thoroughly reviewing the literature to establish a uniform definition of A-VRSs.
+Then, we analyzed the specific constraints and effectiveness measurements central to A-VRSs, highlighting the importance of factors such as interpretability, the ability to learn multiple constraint types, and the definition of appropriate evaluation metrics to rank recommended visualizations.
+Our analysis identified several open challenges that may impede the widespread adoption of A-VRSs in real-world complex scenarios.
+Furthermore, we also guided future research to address these challenges and further advance the field.